Why Your Brain Creates Obstacles to Your Own Goals

 - It increases perceived risk

-So when you set a new goal, your brain doesn’t automatically interpret it as “growth” or “self-improvement.”
+So when you set a new goal, your brain doesn’t automatically see it as “growth” or “self-improvement”.

-It’s not that your brain is trying to stop you from succeeding.
+Even though it may feel personal, your brain isn’t actually trying to prevent you from succeeding.

 Why Change Feels Like a Threat to Your Brain

-Even positive goals can feel threatening at a neurological level.
+Even positive goals can feel threatening to your brain on a neurological level.

 For example: